ISU-NRT-D4/cell-analysis/README.md

 # cell-analysis
-Automated analysis of stem cell images and stem cell data
-# Code and trained models for the work partially supported by the National Science Foundation Award #2152117
+Automated analysis of stem cell images and stem cell data Work related to code modification of baseline methods to work with our dataset and creation of the trained models was partially supported by the National Science Foundation Award #2152117
-#Findings, opinions, and conclusions expressed in this paper do not necessarily reflect the view of the funding agency.
+Findings, opinions, and conclusions expressed in this paper do not necessarily reflect the view of the funding agency.